rohberg/volto-searchkit-block/DEVELOPMENT.md

 # Development

+## Backend

+    make dev-start-backend

 ## Elasticsearch

 Run with Docker.

-Change directory to ./development-projectname and run:
+Change directory to ./development-searchkitblock and run:

     docker compose up

 Inspect with

     docker exec -it <container-id> bash

-    docker compose exec elk more /etc/elasticsearch/elasticsearch.yml

 ## Redis